-You’re not yet likely to run into the ants, but there are bugs to be wary of in Japan.
-It can be hard to tell which insects are safe to pick up and remove and which ones are dangerous to handle.
-So today, we present some of the worst summer bugs to keep an eye out for and more importantly — how to avoid them.
+If you’re the kind of person that would rather shoo a creepy-crawly out rather than immediately running to the poison spray, it can be hard to tell which insects are safe to pick up and remove and which ones are dangerous to handle.
+So today, we present some of the worst summer bugs to keep an eye out for and, more importantly, how to avoid them.

-Suzumebachi are rare in urban areas, so unless you live in the countryside near mountains or forests you are unlikely to have them show up in your house.
-You are most likely to encounter one of these while you are hiking, but some simple steps can help limit your exposure to them.
+Suzumebachi are rare in urban areas, so you are unlikely to have them show up in your house unless you live in the countryside near mountains or forests.
+You are most likely to encounter one of these while hiking, but some simple steps can help limit your exposure to them.

 - Wear bright colors, as these bugs are attracted to black clothes.

 - Squeeze the stinger and venom out as quickly as you can if you’re stung.
-Do not try to suck it out!
+Do not try to suck out the poison!